bullcitydave/pett.io/Readme.md

-## Petz-link : It's a link, for your pets.
+## pett.io : The only pet page you'll ever need